Shopify Stock: Time For Long-Term Growth After Price Volatility (NYSE:SHOP)

 SHOP Projected Revenue and Net Income

 Nonetheless, SHOP is still expected to report excellent revenue growth at a CAGR of 36.32% over the next four years.
 In FY2022, consensus estimates that the company will report revenues of $6.05B and net income of $0.38B, representing YoY growth of 31.2% and 30.5%, respectively.
 Despite SHOP's deceleration in future revenue growth, we simply view it as a normalization of the pull forward growth experienced during the pandemic in the past two years.
-As a result, investors who have yet to buy into the pandemic highs, should definitely take a closer look at SHOP's excellent execution and robust business model.
+As a result, investors who have yet to buy into the pandemic highs should definitely take a closer look at SHOP's excellent execution and robust business model.

 Why The Untimely Stock Split Though?

 On 11 April 2022, SHOP announced its plans for a 10-for-1 stock split of its Class A and B shares to make its "share ownership more accessible to all investors."
-Since the stock is trading at $617.38 per share that day, the company's stock split does not seem logical to us.
+Since the stock was trading at $617.38 per share that day, the company's stock split does not seem logical to us.
 It would have made sense for SHOP to announce the stock split in October or November 2021, before the stock began its downwards decline to pre-pandemic levels.
 At that time, the stock was trading at sky-high levels of over $1.5K per share, which had probably been unsustainable in the long term.

 Conventionally, stock splits occur to high growth tech companies with elevated valuations and stock prices, such as those recently announced by Tesla (TSLA) on 28 March 2022 at $1.07K, Amazon on 10 March 2022 at $2.93K, or Alphabet (GOOG) on 3 February 2022 at $2.96K.
 It made sense for these companies to split their stocks then, given that retail investors made up a good 11% of the stock market trading in 2021.
 Since 2016, the percentage of retail investors in the stock market has increased by 300 points from a median of 8%, largely due to the COVID-19 pandemic.
 In addition, these stocks have generally rallied post stock split announcement, proving that their investors are convinced of its high growth story.

 Regardless, what we find interesting in SHOP's announcement is that the company also proposed an update to its voting structure.
-The company will convert Director John Phllips' shares from Class B to Class A, thereby increasing the total voting power held by Class A shareholders from 49% to 59%.
+The company will convert Director John Phillips' shares from Class B to Class A, thereby increasing the total voting power held by Class A shareholders from 49% to 59%.
 Given the change, SHOP also seeks to protect its CEO, Tobias Lutke, by increasing his voting power to 40%, through the combination of newly issued "founder share" and his family and affiliates' existing Class B shares.

 Due to the 'impeccable' timing of the announcement, we believe the issuance of the founder's share is the main reason for the stock split, rather than the supposed affordability of SHOP's stock.
 Many brokerage accounts already allow fractional trading, so stock splits do not actually benefit retail investors.
 In addition, since SHOP's stock is already down 65%, there is no reason to believe that its valuations will rally just like those of TSLA or AMZN post-split announcement.
 In contrast, SHOP's stock only popped 1.5% on 11 April, before continuing its downwards decline.